|1.01||What is Hercules?|

 To build Hercules for the Windows environment you need to use the Microsoft C/C++ compiler (MSVC) version 14.x or later.
 The 32-bit compiler and SDK are packaged as Microsoft Visual C++ 2010 Express (Version 16.x) available for download from Microsoft.

 Although no longer available for download, Microsoft Visual C++ 2005 Express (Version 14.x) or Microsoft Visual C++ 2008 Express (Version 15.x) may also be used.
 Alternatively, Microsoft Visual Studio 8.0, 9.0, or 10.0 may be used.
 For further information, see the README.WIN32 file.

 To build Hercules for 64-bit Windows platforms you will need either Microsoft Visual C++ 2010 Express and the Microsoft Windows SDK 7.1, or Microsoft Visual Studio 9.0 or 10.0 Professional.
 For further information, see the README.WIN64 file.

 With the introduction of autotools, we do make efforts to ensure Hercules builds and run on several different operating system platforms (mostly Linux, Windows, MAC, Solaris, and FreeBSD right now), but we of course simply cannot guarantee that it will run on every operating system platform out there.

-The Hercules code is not intended to be specific to Intel hardware, so if you find any issues or faults related to running on other hardware (SPARC, Alpha, PPC, ...) under Linux, then I'm likely to be receptive to fixing that sort of problem.
-Issues related to Unix variants are less likely to be fixed however.
+The Hercules code is not intended to be specific to Intel hardware, so if you find any issues or faults related to running on other hardware (SPARC, Alpha, PPC, ...) under Linux, feel free to report it to the Hercules forum (see the Hercules Technical Support page).

 The Creating Hercules DASD document describes various methods of creating and loading virtual DASD volumes.